Aptivi/NitrocidKS/README.md

 **5/19/2020 - 0.0.10:** Updated libraries, Fixed mods not being able to access the Encryption class, Simplified encryption code for mods, improved list of filesystems, fixed FTP crash when faced with multiple profiles, Now FTP addresses starting with ftpes:// will also be accepted, Made FTP profile listing more clear, Now the IMAP client will tell you if there's an attachment when reading, fixed misleading message when reading the first message, fixed IMAP shell crash when idle, added scripting support, now error messages have their own color, Restored `echo`, `beep`, and `choice` commands from 0.0.1 for script implementation, Added `input` command, Now IMAP client shows newest messages first, Fixed unexpected kernel crash when the IMAP shell crashed, Added debugging messages in IMAP shell, Added other folder support to IMAP client, Added code documentation for modders and developers using Visual Studio, Added usage commands support for FTP, Added new events for mods

 **7/8/2020 - 0.0.10.1:** Fixed OutOfMemoryException when hashing large files, Added a new CI test that encrypts a string

+**4/14/2021 - 0.0.10.2:** Fixed NullReferenceException when trying to get symlink target

 Items with asterisk means that the specified change/fix will be backported to previous version of KS which doesn't have it (only for Ubuntu PPA version, backports as Debian patches)